Religious bodies and people from abroad

 Residents who are members of Religious Bodies and certain International Organisations can be disregarded for Council Tax, or if the property is their main residence in the United Kingdom, it could be exempt.

-If you think you may be entitled to a discount, you should contact the Revenues Team on email@example.com or call us on 03450 450 064.
+You can make an application for most discounts by logging into your online account, or by visiting our Supporting Evidence page.
+If you would like to discuss whether you might be entitled, you should contact the Revenues Team on email@example.com or call us on 03450 450 064.

 Foreign Diplomats and Members of Visiting Forces

 Certain foreign diplomats, members of visiting forces and NATO representatives (and their dependants) can be disregarded for Council Tax.

 If any of these are the liable person of their main residence, it can be exempt from Council Tax.

 (For example, if they rent or own their own property, they it might be exempt from Council Tax.
 If they are a lodger in a larger household and live with the owner, they might be disregarded so the owner gets a discount).

 - The above persons must not be a permanent UK resident, British Citizen or Subject.